 Though you actually meet the beginnings of the urban sprawl in San Bernardino, from there forward, it progressively gets more congested as you near Los Angeles.
 Like other large cities on Route 66, such as Chicago and St. Louis, many of the vintage era businesses have been taken over by new development.
-However, given the growth of America’s second largest city and its suburbs, there remains a surprising number of historic icons if you know where to look.
-Taking your time through the many cities forming the sixty mile stretch to Los Angeles will provide a number of picturesque motels, restaurants, signs, and museums for those along the trek of the Mother Road.
+However, given the growth of America’s second-largest city and its suburbs, there remains a surprising number of historic icons if you know where to look.
+Taking your time through the many cities forming the 60-mile stretch to Los Angeles will provide a number of picturesque motels, restaurants, signs, and museums for those along the trek of the Mother Road.

-When Route 66 began, it’s purpose was to connect the small towns between Chicago and the Pacific Coast and at that time, most of the Los Angeles suburbs were small towns, filled with mom and pop diners, motels, roadside fruit stands, and curio shops.
+When Route 66 began, its purpose was to connect the small towns between Chicago and the Pacific Coast, and at that time, most of the Los Angeles suburbs were small towns, filled with mom and pop diners, motels, roadside fruit stands, and curio shops.

 But in the rush to California, for which Route 66 was partially responsible, the area boomed as travelers escaped the dust bowls of the Midwest, attracted to the climate and opportunities that the Golden State provided.

 Dedicated Route 66 fans can still travel along the original road, as the path continues to exist along various thoroughfares all the way to Santa Monica, snaking through suburbs that pass seamlessly one into the other.
 From San Bernardino to Pasadena, the route travels along Foothill Boulevard, which is now designated as California State Highway 66.
-Traveling through the suburbs of Fontana, Rancho Cucamonga, Azusa, Monrovia and more, there are several remaining vintage icons can still be found between the strip malls and fast food restaurants.
+Traveling through the suburbs of Fontana, Rancho Cucamonga, Azusa, Monrovia, and more, there are several remaining vintage icons that can still be found between the strip malls and fast-food restaurants.
 However, you will need to keep aware of the city signs to know when you have passed from one suburb into the next.

-From Pasadena to Santa Monica, Route 66 is eighty miles of city streets through Los Angeles variously known as Foothill Boulevard, Colorado Boulevard, Huntington Drive, Sunset Boulevard, and Santa Monica Boulevard until you reach the western end of the Mother Road at the Pacific Ocean.
+From Pasadena to Santa Monica, Route 66 is 80miles of city streets through Los Angeles variously known as Foothill Boulevard, Colorado Boulevard, Huntington Drive, Sunset Boulevard, and Santa Monica Boulevard until you reach the western end of the Mother Road at the Pacific Ocean.
 If you plan to take the original route, estimate a full day of frustrating traffic bogs and traffic lights before reaching your destination.

 On the other hand, if your goal is just to make the end of America’s Main Street USA, you can take I-10 from San Bernadino all the way to Santa Monica.
 Or, better yet, try a combination of streets along the outskirts, transferring off and on the highways if your frustration level reaches its peak.